-My purpose is to help women Blossom into who God created them to be.
-I write articles to help people cope with loss and let go of the past, and I love sharing practical tips and tools for healing.
+My purpose is to help women blossom into who God created them to be.
+I write articles to help people cope with loss and let go of the past; I love sharing practical tips and tools for healing.

 A Glimpse Into My Life

-- My mom struggled with schizophrenia and nervous breakdowns my whole life; I lived in three foster homes and was on my own at 17 years old.
-My mom lives in a group home on an acreage outside Prince Albert, Saskatchewan.
-That’s where I met Jackson – the horse in the picture below…
+- My mom struggled with schizophrenia and nervous breakdowns my whole life; I lived in three foster homes and was living on my own at 17 years old.
+My mom lives in a group home on an acreage near Prince Albert, Saskatchewan.

 - My dad is Jewish, born and raised in Jerusalem, Israel – where he still lives.
 I didn’t meet him until I went to Israel when I was 29 years old.